M.A. Application &

 - A description of academic and professional experiences in media and communication,

-- Written samples of academic or professional work in media and communication, and
+- Samples of academic or professional work in media and communication.*

 & Core Courses